mynl/aggregate/doc/5_technical_guides/5_x_multivariate.rst

 .. _strat margin alloc:

 Two Shortcomings
 -------------------

-Occ cat program with reinstatements: can't model net.

-Spec and agg: can model cession
+``aggregate`` methods are fundamentally univariate.
+Only one loss is tracked through each calculation.
+As a result, there are several programs it is impossible to model directly:

+* The net of an occurrence cat program with an aggregate limit (need to track the net and cession to know when the aggregate limit is exhausted).
+* The total cession from a specific and agg program (need to track two ceded results).

 These are dual problems.

-See agg/reinstatements.ipynb
+It is possible to model them using two dimensional FFTs.

+.. _mv neg multi:

 Negative Multinomial Distribution and Related Frequency Distributions
 -----------------------------------------------------------------------